 What Is Web Cache?

 Caching is a method of storing data in a computing environment.
-The stored data can be access online or offline later depending upon where the data is stored.
+The stored data can be accessed online or offline later depending upon where the data is stored.

 When a visitor visits your website, all files are fetched from the origin server.
 Those files are then stored either in browser cache memory or the server-side cache memory based on how you set the cache mechanism.

-How long those files will be store depends on how much time set for the expiry of HTTP headers.
+How long those files will be stored depends on how much time is set for the expiry of HTTP headers.

 Types Of Cache